dargueso/PGWERA5WRF/README.md

 Software to modify ERA5 files and add a large-scale climate change signal from CMIP6 ensemble.
 Create boundary conditions from ERA5+PGW for WRF.

+This is for the EPICC experiments, where soil variables are taken directly from ERA5 to initialize the model (no climatology is used)

 # Instructions

 ## Download ERA5